-After a short visit at Las Ballenas Cigar House, we finally arrived at the star attraction, Cascada Limon.
+After a short visit at Las Ballenas Cigar House, you will continue your drive to the star attraction, Cascada Limon.

 While Cascada Limon is accessible by a relatively

-easy difficult 40 minute walk through the forest, I was being my adventurous daring self and taking the tour by horseback.
-It was a bit of a bumpy ride, as the terrain was muddy, rocky and quite uneven.
+easy difficult 40 minute walk through the forest, the majority of visitors will take a donkey tour to get them to the waterfall.
+The ride to the waterfall is a bit bumpy, as the terrain was muddy, rocky and quite uneven.
 I imagine that this would have made for a fairly difficult walk as well.

-Upon arriving at Cascada Limon, I was provided a really
+Upon arriving at Cascada Limon, you will be given a really

 Just One Tip: Bring along a pair of socks, as you will be expected to wear rubber boots.
 Socks can be purchased if you forget to bring a pair.

-A guide greeted me and assisted me with mounting my horse.
-She also held the reigns and guided me as we trotted through the forest.
+A guide greet you and assist with mounting your horse.
+The guide will also hold the reigns and guided you as you slowly trot through the forest.
 It is not necessary to be an avid horseback rider (I hadn’t been on a horse in almost 50 years), as the guide is with you throughout the entire tour and will assist in any way needed.
 As stated earlier, be prepared, it is not smooth sailing!
 For more advanced riders, you have the option of being a little more daring and allowing your horse to gallop on its own.
 Regardless of riding ability, or lack thereof, the guide will remain with you throughout the entire tour.

-After a grueling 40 minutes in the saddle, we finally reached the end.
+After a grueling 40 minutes in the saddle, you will finally reach the end of the path.
 At least it was the end for the horse.
 Little did I know what was yet to come.
-I dismounted my horse and she was given a well deserved rest while we walked the rest of the way to the waterfalls.
+You will dismount your horse and she will be given a well deserved rest while you walk the rest of the way to the waterfalls.
 Yes…..there are a tonne of stairs!
 215 to be exact!
 At the bottom of the stairs, your reward awaits.
 Cascada Limon in all of its glory shimmering like diamonds as it invites you into its warm embrace.
 You don’t want to miss out on this part of the adventure, so bring along a towel and wear your bathing suit.

-Before you mount your horse, you just have to stop for a refreshing pina colada.
+Before mounting your horse, you have to stop for a refreshing pina colada.
 You will need it after climbing all of those stairs.
 For $5.00 U.S., you can get a fresh pina colada in a pineapple.
 The bartender will also give you the hollowed out inside of the pineapple…..enjoy!

 It is not mandatory that you book a horseback tour when visiting Cascada Limon.
 You can walk the trail and swim in the waterfall on your own.
 Many Trip Advisor reviews will tell you that this tour/trek is for the extremely fit only.
 I almost cancelled my tour after reading this, but I’m sure glad that I didn’t!
 The trek is a little more difficult than I am use to, but it is well worth the agony and is one of the best tours that I have taken anywhere.

-It is quite difficult and the hike certainly isn’t for anyone who has mobility issues, but as long as you can walk, you can do this hike.
+It is quite difficult and the hike certainly isn’t for anyone who has mobility issues.
+As long as you can walk, you can do this hike.
 There are benches scattered along the stairs where you can rest your weary bones until you are ready to carry on.